CHRISTOPHER P. TURNER

 Education: ROYAL COLLEGE OF ART, London, England

-Instruments played: Fiddle, Viola, Melodeon, Psaltery, Euphonium, [idi Instruments (Synthesizers, etc.)
+Instruments played: Fiddle, Bass Harmonica, Melodeon, Psaltery, (midi Fiddle with Synthesizers, etc.)

 Born in the coal mining town of Norton, Virginia where her father worked in the mines.
 Deep in the heart of Appalachia, her love of fiddle music developed at an early age.
-Living later in North Carolina, her repertoire continued to grow, remaining predominantly Appalachian.
+Living later in North Carolina, her repertoire continued to grow, remaining predominantly Appalachian and Country Blues.

 While attending the Royal College of Art in London, England, Rachel’s musical horizons greatly widened with the discovery of music from Ireland, England, Wales, Scotland and the Shetlands.
 Traveling extensively throughout Europe and West Africa, her ears were opened to new, exciting and eclectic forms of traditional music.
 Over the years she has performed, lectured, led workshops, recorded, written and arranged music for the theater.
 She also has played with several improvisation and new music groups. ( John Stevens Workshop,The Repeatos,The Portsmouth Sinfonia, “In C Prov”)

-The bands she was involved in reached as far north as Canada and as far south as Florida, remaining mostly east of the Mississippi, venturing frequently on tours to Europe( UK, Ireland, France, Italy, Holland, Germany, Morocco).
-In 1987, Rachel was offered a position as performer, composer & musical director at Trinity Repertory Company in Providence, Rhode Island.
-During this time, she has continued to do one major tour a year, usually to Europe, after shorter tours to North Carolina and Virginia.
-Her musical interests have further developed to include film and T.V. scores, electronic and multi-media collaborations and new music compositions and some film and t.v. scores.
+The bands she has toured with reach as far north as Canada and as far south as Florida, remaining primarily east of the Mississippi, venturing frequently on tours to Europe( UK, Ireland, France, Italy, Holland, Germany, Morocco).
+In 1987, Rachel was offered a position as performer, composer and actor at Trinity Repertory Company in Providence, Rhode Island.
+During that time, she continued to do a few major tours a year, usually to Europe and Canada, after shorter tours to North Carolina and Virginia and New England.
+Her musical interests have further developed to include electronic and multi-media collaborations, new music compositions and some film and t.v. scores.
 She has done teaching and lecture performances for more than 25 year for The Music School of the Rhode Island Philharmonic.
 She performed as an in house musician at Trinity Repertory theater for 23 years.

 Rachel’s Bio Selected Samples: